MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-list-pages.md

 ## [Structure](#tab/structure)

 ### General definition
-A list page is defined by page that has the [PageType property](properties/devenv-pagetype-property.md) set to `List` and [SourceTable property](properties/devenv-sourcetable-property.md) set to the table object that contains the records that you want to display.
+A list page is defined by a page that has the [PageType property](properties/devenv-pagetype-property.md) set to `List` and [SourceTable property](properties/devenv-sourcetable-property.md) set to the table object that contains the records that you want to display.

 To associate a list page with a card page, which enables users to view, edit, ore create records, you set the [CardPageId](properties/devenv-cardpageid-property.md) property of the list page.